Frame-Induced Group Polarization in Small Discussion Networks: Results

-To quantify group polarization, we use the ``group shift'' defined as the change in the mean wager of the group after discussion: $\delta=\bar{w}_f-\bar{w}_0$ where $\bar{w}_0$ and $\bar{w}_f$ are, respectively, the initial and post-discussion mean wagers.
+We analyze only the consensus groups, which was by far the most common outcome (80 percent).
+This is consistent with our theory and most past experiments.
+To quantify group polarization, we calculate the \emph{group shift} defined as the change in the mean wager of the group after discussion: $\delta=w_f-\bar{w}_0$ where $\bar{w}_0$ is the initial mean wager and $w_f$ is the post-discussion mean (consensus) wager.
 A positive $\delta$ indicates an increase in the mean wager and hence group polarization, more specifically, a risky shift.
 A negative $\delta$ indicates a cautious shift.
-We restrict our analysis to consensus groups in which all members make the same final wager.
-The focus on consensus is in keeping with the great majority of past experiments and also reflects the low sample sizes of the non-consensus outcomes.